When to call 911

 - Clear cars from the driveway

-- Get patient’s medication (if applicable)
+- Get patient’s medical information and medication (if applicable)

 - Secure pets